Biodiversity and Development Initiatives

 Amazon Butterfly Species Guidebook

 Gran Tierra partnered with Corpoamazonia, the Corporation for the Sustainable Development of the Southern Amazon, to produce the first guidebook of the approximately 145 species of butterflies that exist in the Amazon piedmont.
-This study and cataloguing is a significant step in developing management and conservation practices for these species with high potential for scientific research and tourism.
+This study and cataloguing are a significant step in developing management and conservation practices for these species with high potential for scientific research and tourism.